General Data Privacy Notice

 We keep your personal data for no longer than reasonably necessary to meet legal requirements.

-- What we will do if there is a breach in personal data?
+- What we will do if there is a breach of personal data?

 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.